 Never lose your temper.
 Keep your arguments clear and to the point and try not to be intimidated by the landlord, agent or Tribunal Member.
 Make sure you are given the opportunity to mention everything you believe is relevant to your case before the Member makes their decision.

 After hearing both you and your landlord or agent, the Tribunal Member will make an ‘order’ which is the decision on your case.
 If you do not understand the order, ask the Member to explain it to you slowly.
 You will be sent a written copy of the order a couple of weeks after the hearing.
 You can ask the Member to provide written reasons for their decision, but you should ask for written reasons before the end of the hearing.
 The Tribunal must provide the reasons within 60 days of making the order.

 If you are unhappy about the decision made by the Tribunal, you can make an appeal but only in very limited circumstances.
 Appeals must be made to the Supreme Court and this can be very expensive.
 You must lodge your appeal within 28 days of the date of the order.
-If you want to appeal, you should get advice from the Tenants Union as soon as possible.
+If you want to appeal, you should contact us for advice as soon as possible.

 Victorian Civil and Administrative Tribunal